Djemah: Etymology

 The town is named after local chief Djemah, who was accused of murder by French colonial officials and executed in Bangui in 1914.

 History

 Djemah was founded as a French colonial post in March 1897.

 On 5 October 2009, 60 LRA fighters led by Major Olanya attacked Djemah to obtain food and kidnap the locals.
 As they arrived at the town, they shot in the air to warn the town residents, thus leading them to flee the town and alert the Ugandan soldiers who had arrived in Djemah last night.
-The looting lasted for one hour and later, the Uganda forces arrived at the town.
-Realizing the presence of UPDF, LRA militias fled to the forest, and the Ugandan troops chased them.
+The looting lasted for one hour, and later, the Ugandan forces arrived at the town.
+Realizing the presence of UPDF, the LRA militias fled to the forest, and the Ugandan troops chased them.
 During the pursuit, a clash happened between two belligerents, resulting in the death of around 25 LRA members.
-The looting was unsuccessful, and in retaliation, three abductees were executed by LRA.
+The looting was unsuccessful, and in retaliation, three abductees were executed by the LRA.

 On 25 May 2024, armed forces returned to Djmeah after clashing with UPC rebels.
+From 30 April to 1 May 2026, an armed group attacked the Fouka neighborhood, looting and burning houses and abducting five people.
+Due to the attack, Djemah residents fled to the bush.